rutujar/AWS-Machine-Learning/Lesson 3/readme.md

 * In the test output, periods represent successful unit tests and F's represent failed unit tests.
 Since all you see is what test functions failed, it's wise to have only one assert statement per test.
 Otherwise, you wouldn't know exactly how many tests failed, and which tests failed.

 * Your tests won't be stopped by failed assert statements, but it will stop if you have syntax errors.

+# Test Driven Development and Data Science

+* TEST DRIVEN DEVELOPMENT: writing tests before you write the code that’s being tested.
+Your test would fail at first, and you’ll know you’ve finished implementing a task when this test passes.

+* Tests can check for all the different scenarios and edge cases you can think of, before even starting to write your function.
+This way, when you do start implementing your function, you can run this test to get immediate feedback on whether it works or not in all the ways you can think of, as you tweak your function.

+* When refactoring or adding to your code, tests help you rest assured that the rest of your code didn't break while you were making those changes.
+Tests also helps ensure that your function behavior is repeatable, regardless of external parameters, such as hardware and time.

+# Logging

+* Logging is valuable for understanding the events that occur while running your program.
+For example, if you run your model over night and see that it's producing ridiculous results the next day, log messages can really help you understand more about the context in which this occurred.
+Lets learn about the qualities that make a log message effective.

+# Code Reviews

+* Code reviews benefit everyone in a team to promote best programming practices and prepare code for production.
+Let's go over what to look for in a code review and some tips on how to conduct one.